 The Unified Communicator view displays an icon of your current status next to your current location in the upper-left portion of the screen.
-The science icon indicates that you are available.
-The screen, there is a drop-down list that contains all of your saved status entries.
+The icon indicates that you are available.
+The icon indicates that you are unavailable.
+On the right side of the screen, there is a drop-down list that contains all of your saved status entries.
 You can use this list to change your status to any of the saved status entries.
-In addition, you can create a temporary status by pressing the science icon located to the right of the drop-down list.
+In addition, you can create a temporary status by pressing the icon located to the right of the drop-down list.